 YOU CAN NATURALLY AGE TERRACOTTA POTS

 If you want to achieve a weathered look so that the terracotta pots blend with their surroundings, you can lay pots on their side in soils or you can paint them with yoghurt to encourage moss and lichen to grow on them.
 Alternatively, you can leave them abandoned outside amongst undergrowth.
 If you leave it for several months it will achieve the desired conditions, if you occasionally dampen it and turn them.

 Beehive jar has a narrow neck that once planted and filled the plant will root.
 Once it is has rooted, it would be almost impossible to remove the plant without breaking the container.
 These containers should be used decoratively empty.
 If you can find one with a wider neck then it can be safely planted or you can use it as a water feature.

 Chimney pots that have holes in the side make ideal planting pots for Lewises that are very susceptible to rotting.
-These plants tend to grow on edges on rockeries, so chimneys will be perfect for them.
+These plants tend to grow on the edges of rockeries, so chimneys will be perfect for them.

 Amphorae and jugs add character to a display of plants in terracotta pots.
 It is advised not to plant in them directly because it can be difficult to remove them.
 Instead, lodge a suitable potted plant into the top of a wide container or you can use them scattered around your garden to give a more Mediterranean feel.

 Other types.
-You can but an enormous range of terracotta pots online and in garden centres but you can also in specialised stockist that have a large selection of containers.
+You can buy an enormous range of terracotta pots online and in garden centres but you can also in specialised stockists that have a large selection of containers.
 This selection will have different colours, shapes, sizes and of course, prices.
 They can be bell-shaped or large traditional pots.
 The choice is so large.